squid-cache/squid-cache.github.io/SquidFaq/InstallingSquid.rst

 If this outputs any errors then these are syntax errors or other fatal misconfigurations and needs to be corrected before you continue.
-If it is silent and immediately gives back the command promt then your squid.conf is syntactically correct and could be understood by Squid.
+If it is silent and immediately gives back the command prompt then your squid.conf is syntactically correct and could be understood by Squid.

 After you've finished editing the configuration file, you can